Trump and Republicans release memo targeting FBI's Russia probe | The Japan Times

-WASHINGTON – Donald Trump and his Republican allies on Friday unleashed a controversial memo accusing the FBI of bias and abuse of power, intensifying a high-stakes fight between the White House and prosecutors investigating the president’s campaign team.
+WASHINGTON – President Donald Trump and his Republican allies on Friday unleashed a controversial memo accusing the FBI of bias and abuse of power, intensifying a high-stakes fight between the White House and prosecutors investigating Trump’s campaign team.

 Trump defied his own FBI director and the Justice Department to declassify the four-page Republican document, which implies malfeasance and partisanship at the very top of American law enforcement.

-The memo claims that Democrat-funded research prompted the FBI to spy on a former Trump campaign aide, Carter Page.
+The memo claims that Democratic-funded research prompted the FBI to spy on a former Trump campaign aide, Carter Page.

 In a subsequent statement, White House press secretary Sarah Sanders said the document “raises serious concerns about the integrity of decisions made at the highest levels of the Department of Justice and the FBI.”